PostHog/posthog/README.md

 The story begins with `pluginServer.ts -> startPluginServer`, which is the main thread of the plugin server.

-This main thread spawns 4 worker threads, managed using Piscina.
-Each worker thread runs 10 tasks.<sup>[1](#f1)</sup>
+This main thread spawns `WORKER_CONCURRENCY` worker threads, managed using Piscina.
+Each worker thread runs `TASKS_PER_WORKER` tasks ([concurrentTasksPerWorker](https://github.com/piscinajs/piscina#constructor-new-piscinaoptions)).

-### The main thread
+### Main thread

 Let's talk about the main thread first.
 This has:

-1. `pubSub`: a Redis powered pubSub mechanism for reloading plugins whenever a message is published by the main PostHog app.
+1. `pubSub` – Redis powered pub-sub mechanism for reloading plugins whenever a message is published by the main PostHog app.

-2. `server`: sets up connections to required DBs and queues(clickhouse, Kafka, Postgres, Redis), via `server.ts -> createServer`.
-This is a shared setup between the main and worker threads
+2. `server` – Handler of connections to required DBs and queues (ClickHouse, Kafka, Postgres, Redis), created via `server.ts -> createServer`.
+Every thread has its own instance.

-3. `fastifyInstance`: sets up a web server.
-Unused for now, but may be used for enabling webhooks in the future.
+3. `fastifyInstance` – Web server.
+Unused for now.

-4. `piscina`: this is the thread manager. `makePiscina` creates the manager, while `createWorker` creates the worker threads.
+4. `piscina` – Manager of tasks delegated to threads. `makePiscina` creates the manager, while `createWorker` creates the worker threads.

-5. `scheduleControl`: The scheduled job controller.
-Responsible for adding piscina tasks for scheduled jobs, when the time comes.
+5. `scheduleControl` – Controller of scheduled jobs.
+Responsible for adding Piscina tasks for scheduled jobs, when the time comes.
+The schedule information makes it into the controller when plugin VMs are created.

-   The schedule information makes it into `server.pluginSchedule` via `vm.ts -> createPluginConfigVM -> __tasks`, which parses for `runEvery*` tasks, and then used in `src/workers/plugins/setup.ts -> loadSchedule`.
-More about the vm internals in a bit.
+    Scheduled tasks are controlled with [Redlock](https://redis.io/topics/distlock) (redis-based distributed lock), and run on only one plugin server instance in the entire cluster.

 6. `jobQueueConsumer`: The internal job queue consumer.
 This enables retries, scheduling jobs in the future (once) (Note: this is the difference between `scheduleControl` and this internal `jobQueue`).
 While `scheduleControl` is triggered via `runEveryMinute`, `runEveryHour` tasks, the `jobQueueConsumer` deals with `meta.jobs.doX(event).runAt(new Date())`.
+   The job queue consumer is also controlled with [Redlock](https://redis.io/topics/distlock), and runs on only one plugin server instance in the entire cluster.

-    Enqueuing jobs is managed by `job-queue-manager.ts`, which is backed by a Graphile-worker (`graphile-queue.ts`)
+    Jobs are enqueued by `job-queue-manager.ts`, which is backed by Postgres-based [Graphile-worker](https://github.com/graphile/worker) (`graphile-queue.ts`).

-7. `queue`: Wait, another queue?

-Side Note about Queues:

-Yes, there are a LOT of queues.
-Each of them serve a separate function.
-The one we've seen already is the graphile job queue.
-This is the internal one dealing with `job.runAt()` tasks.

-Then, there's the main ingestion queue, which sends events from PostHog to the plugin server.
-This is a Celery (backed by Redis) or Kafka queue, depending on the setup (Enterprise/high event volume is Kafka).
+7. `queue`: Event ingestion queue.
+This is a Celery (backed by Redis) or Kafka queue, depending on the setup (EE/Cloud is Kafka due to high volume).
 These are consumed by the `queue` above, and sent off to the Piscina workers (`src/main/ingestion-queues/queue.ts -> ingestEvent`).
-Since all of the "real" stuff happens inside the worker threads, you'll find the specific ingestion code there (`src/worker/ingestion/ingest-event.ts`).
-This finally writes things into Postgres.
+Since all of the actual ingestion happens inside worker threads, you'll find the specific ingestion code there (`src/worker/ingestion/ingest-event.ts`).
+There the data is saved into Postgres (and ClickHouse via Kafka on EE/Cloud).

     It's also a good idea to see the producer side of this ingestion queue, which comes from `Posthog/posthog/api/capture.py`.
-There's several tasks in this queue, and our plugin server is only interested in one kind of task: `posthog.tasks.process_event.process_event_with_plugins`.
+The plugin server gets `posthog.tasks.process_event.process_event_with_plugins` via Celery from there, in the Postgres pipeline.

 ### Worker threads

-That's all for the main thread.
-Onto the workers now: It all begins with `worker.ts` and `createWorker()`
+This begins with `worker.ts` and `createWorker()`.

-`server` is the same DB connections setup as in the main thread.
+`server` is the same setup as in the main thread.

-What's new here is `setupPlugins` and `createTaskRunner`.

-1. `setupPlugins`: Does `loadPluginsFromDB` and then `loadPlugins` (which creates VMs lazily for each plugin+team).
-TeamID represents a company using plugins, and each team can have it's own set of plugins enabled.
-The PluginConfig shows which team the config belongs to, the plugin to run, and the VM to run it in.

-2. `createTaskRunner`: There's some excellent wizardry happening here. `makePiscina` of `piscina.js` sets up the workers to run the existing file itself (using `__filename` in the setup config, returning `createWorker()`.
-This `createWorker()` is a function returning `createTaskRunner`, which is a [curried function](https://javascript.info/currying-partials), which given `{task, args}`, returns `workerTasks[task](server, args)`.
-These worker tasks are available in `src/worker/tasks.ts`.
+New functions called here are:

+1. `setupPlugins` – Loads plugins and prepares them for lazy VM initialization.

+2. `createTaskRunner` – Creates a Piscina task runner that allows to operate on plugin VMs.

-### Worker Lifecycle
+### Worker lifecycle

-TODO: what happens with getPLuginRows, getPluginConfigRows and SetupPlugins.

-Q: Where is teamID populated?
-At event creation time? (in posthog/posthog? row.pk)

-### VM Internals

 TODO

-### End Notes
+### VMs

-<a name="f1">1</a>: What are tasks? - TASKS_PER_WORKER - a Piscina setting (https://github.com/piscinajs/piscina#constructor-new-piscinaoptions) -> concurrentTasksPerWorker
+TODO

+### Plugins vs. plugin configs

+An `organization_id` is tied to a _company_ and its _installed plugins_, a `team_id` is tied to a _project_ and its _plugin configs_ (enabled/disabled+extra config).

 ## Questions?